Breast Augmentation Sydney- Implants & Mammoplasty at Form & Face

 • Oval base Anatomical pole superior lower pole

-The most important thing to consider is the size of implant you choose.
-Most women will choose to have silicone gel implants which mimic the feel of breast tissue.
-There is currently no scientific evidence that silicone gel breast implants put you at an increased risk of breast cancer, autoimmune diseases or problems when breast feeding.
-These implants may interfere with the interpretation of a mammogram but this can be avoided if special views are provided at the time of the mammogram.
-There is evidence to suggest that textured and polyurethane coated implants help to reduce the risk of formation of scar tissue (capsular hardening) in the breast pocket around the implant.
+The most important thing to consider is the implant size you choose.
+Most women will choose silicone gel implants, which mimic the feel of breast tissue.
+There is currently no scientific evidence that silicone gel breast implants put you at an increased risk of breast cancer, autoimmune diseases or problems when breastfeeding.
+These implants may interfere with the interpretation of a mammogram, but this can be avoided if special views are provided during the mammogram.
+There is evidence to suggest that textured and polyurethane-coated implants help to reduce the risk of the formation of scar tissue (capsular hardening) in the breast pocket around the implant.

-Dr Norris will advise you if he thinks you may require 2 different sized implants.
-Most woman are asymmetrical but only some need 2 different implant sizes.
+Dr Norris will advise you if he thinks you may require two implants of different sizes.
+Most breasts are asymmetrical, but only some need two different implant sizes.
 Most implants increase by size in 15-25cc increments.
 Most women are only 5-10cc different in size between breasts.

-The importance of after-care in the recovery process cannot be overstated.
-Dr Norris emphasises how important it is to take good care of yourself following a breast augmentation mammoplasty procedure to ensure that your body has time to heal and look its best.
+Dr Norris emphasises how important it is to take good care of yourself following a breast augmentation mammoplasty procedure to ensure that your body has time to heal.

 Breast augmentation before and after 02, front view